BCSPL Frequently Asked Questions

 The technical standards and criteria can be found at the following link.

-- What is the EA Sports BC Soccer Premier League (BCSPL) and why should my child play in this league?
+- What is the BC Soccer Premier League (BCSPL) and why should my child play in this league?

-The EA Sports BC Soccer Premier League will deliver on the following key development initiatives;
+The BC Soccer Premier League will deliver on the following key development initiatives;

 - Supports the CSA's "Player First" mentality and its Long Term Player Development strategy.